toolkit-for-ynab/unofficial-desktop-for-ynab/README.md

 ## Legal Stuff

+Monitor Icon by To Uyen from the Noun Project

 **IMPORTANT NOTE:** This project is not affiliated with YNAB in any way and YNAB has not endorsed this at all.
 You Need a Budget and YNAB are registered trademarks of Steine LLC and/or one of its subsidiaries.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR